Purim

 The day of Purim Katan (the 14th day of Adar I) should be viewed as a relatively rare event, because in the 19-year metonic cycle of regular years and leap years we have 19 Purims (which occurs on the 14th day of the second Adar), but only 7 Purim Katans (which occurs on the 14th day of the first Adar), according to the Jewish calendar.

-Purim Katan is the only time we have a minor festival preceding the actual festival.
 This suggests that there is something special about a leap year which demands a Purim Katan.
 Since Purim Katan is a time to prepare for Purim, we learn that Purim is an extremely important festival.

 Purim Katan contains an allusion to Mashiach, a descendent of King David, about whom it states:

-And David was the smallest (katan):
+1 Shmuel (Samuel) 17:14 And David was the smallest (katan): and the three eldest followed Saul.

 Although we use the term small (katan) with regard to Purim Katan, therein lies their greatness, “this small one (alluding to Purim Katan and King David) will be great,” with the true and complete Redemption.

-on Purim Katan we celebrate the miracle itself, on Purim Gadol we celebrate the renewal of the Sinai covenant.
+On Purim Katan we celebrate the miracle itself, on Purim Gadol we celebrate the renewal of the Sinai covenant.

 "All the holidays will cease except Purim, as it says: